wubaoyuan/Lpbox-ADMM/README.md

 ## [Basic idea](#basic-idea)
 [[back to top](#)]

-[Lpbox-ADMM](https://ieeexplore.ieee.org/document/8378001/) is a general optimization method for ANY interger programming.
-Since any discrete constraint can be easily transformed to the binary constraint with an additional simplex constraint, we focus on the following problem with binary constraints:
+Since any discrete constraint can be easily transformed to the binary constraint with an additional simplex constraint, in the following we focus on the following problem with binary constraints:
 $$
   \mathop{\min}_x \ f(x) \quad \text{s.t.} \quad x \in \{0,1\}^n, x \in \mathcal{C}
 $$